SocialCareData/logical-model/logical_model.md

 3. `relationship`: "Foster Carer" (This implies A -> B).

 **Handling Inverse:**
 In a graph, we would like to store the inverse for easier querying.
+This wouldn't be easy to actually implement.
 - Person B's record: `ref`: [Link to Person A], `relationship`: "Foster Child".
 - In fact, ideally, the relationship would be $($ Foster Carer $)^{-1}$ which is parsed as Foster Child.
 But I don't know if that's a real thing.